themanyone/FindAImage/README.md

 ## Local LLAVA server

-A local server is a good way to generate captions, avoid censorship, and keep everything private.
+A local server is our preferred way to generate captions, avoid censorship, and keep everything private.
 Let's build a local GPU-accelerated AI model server.

 [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) has an option to configure an OpenAI-compatible [server] with the ability to choose which model to use from our drop-down menus.
 Getting it to work with CUDA is complicated.
 It's well worth building, though.
 But to keep these instructions simple, you may skip ahead and run `llama-server` directly.

-First, build [llama.cpp](https://github.com/ggml-org/llama.cpp) according to the instructions.
+First, build [llama.cpp](https://github.com/ggml-org/llama.cpp) according to their instructions.
 Compile it with the type of acceleration that supports your hardware, if possible.
-We use CUDA for our Nvidia GPU cards.
+Prefer CUDA for Nvidia GPU cards.

-**Fedora 42.** is not CUDA-supported.
-But we figured it out!
-You can install CUDA for Fedora 41, and build llama.cpp and llama-cpp-python by removing compatability versions of gcc14, gcc14-c++, if installed.
-And sourcing gcc13-13.3.1-2.fc41.1 and gcc13-c++-13.3.1-2.fc41.1 rpms from Fedora 41 repos [as described here](https://github.com/themanyone/whisper_dictation#Preparation).

-## Start Multimodal Server with < 4GiB VRAM
+## Start LLAVA Server

-If you have more VRAM, just remove -ngl option.
+If you have more than 4GB VRAM, you can remove -ngl option.
 We are using a different port than normal for this dedicated server.
 Feel free to change it, and modify the chat clients with the new port.

-Text & image (Downloads IQ4_NL quantized model, about 3GiB).
+Text & image (Download any GGUF.
+We are using IQ4_NL quantized model, about 3GiB).

-`llama-server -ngl 16 -hf unsloth/Qwen2.5-VL-3B-Instruct-GGUF:IQ4_NL --port 8087`
+`llama-server -ngl 16 -hf unsloth/Qwen2.5-VL-3B-Instruct-GGUF:IQ4_NL --port 8087 -a "Qwen2.5-vision"`

 Text & audio (just over 2GiB download).

-`llama-server -ngl 17 -hf ggml-org/ultravox-v0_5-llama-3_2-1b-GGUF --port 8087`
+`llama-server -ngl 17 -hf ggml-org/ultravox-v0_5-llama-3_2-1b-GGUF --port 8087 -a "Ultravox-vision"`

-Omni models support combined text, image & audio input (3.5GiB download).
+**Omni models** support combined text, image & audio input.

-`llama-server -ngl 16 -hf ggml-org/Qwen2.5-Omni-3B-GGUF:Q4_K_M --port 8087`
+`llama-server -ngl 16 -hf ggml-org/Qwen2.5-Omni-3B-GGUF:Q4_K_M --port 8087 -a "Qwen2.5-Omni"`

 [Multimodal text & video](https://huggingface.co/Mungert/SkyCaptioner-V1-GGUF) (Video may not be supported by llama-server yet but link has good info & scripts).